Koby1997/CuttlefishLights/README.md

-**Music Visualizer notes:**
+# Music Visualizer notes:

 First things first.
 These started off as my personal notes and how I thought of the project.
-I might not explain something perfectly, or even right, but
-I will explain it with how I see how it works and hey, thats good enough for me.
-I hope you find this helpful!
+I might not explain something perfectly, or even right, but I will explain it with how I see how it works and hey, thats good enough for me.
+This isn't the best formatted README and is very plain, but I hope you find this helpful!
 ____________________________________________________________________________

-**HARDWARE**:
+## HARDWARE:

 Hardware required: